 Income may be consistent, or it may be unpredictable.
 Part of being successful is taking on enough clients to provide yourself with consistent income, but leaving enough room to form potentially profitable relationships in the future.

 How much a writer earns is affected by many factors.
 The type of writing is a key aspect.
-Other areas which affect income levels are going to include education, experience, which clients they work with, how well the freelancer markets themselves (negotiation), and billable hours.
+Other areas that affect income levels are going to include education, experience, which clients they work with, how well the freelancer markets themselves (negotiation), and billable hours.

 So, what’s the number?

 Those figures sound unbelievable but they’re not even the top tier of the industry.
 This reminds me of the plumber that charges $100 to turn on a faucet. $10 for turning the faucet, $90 for knowing which thing to turn.
 Specialized skills are in demand, no matter the industry.

 There are also many freelancers in the middle.
 I’ve seen many people earn a full-time income from writing alone, despite not having amazing marketing skills.
 More than anything, they were simply persistent and realized the value of their skills.

 Sources For Freelancing Writing Income